pavelpasha/pyRemote/README.md

 #How does it work
 1) Run the server (app.py)
 2) Add the slaver (/slaver/bundle.py) to autorun on your remote device
-3) On web-interfase choose your device, configure the tunnel parameters and start it
+3) On web-interface choose your device, configure the tunnel parameters and start it